unraid/docs/docs/unraid-os/manual/troubleshooting.md

 anonymized if you have enabled _mover_ logging under _Settings-\>Mover Settings_ as the _syslog_ will give details of files that mover is operating on.
-This is a bit of a catch-22 scenario as when one has enabled mover logging it is normally to investigate a problem whereas much detail as terrible is captured so attempting to anonymize such information may well be counter-productive.
-Since mover logging is disabled by default and recommended practice is to only have it enabled when investigating why mover is not giving the expected results this is probably acceptable?
+This is a bit of a catch-22 scenario as when one has enabled mover logging it is normally to investigate a problem where as much detail as possible is captured so attempting to anonymize such information may well be counter-productive.
+Since mover logging is disabled by default and recommended practice is to only have it enabled when investigating why mover is not giving the expected results this is probably acceptable.

 ### Persistent Logs (Syslog server)